gsoules/MkDocs/digital-archive/docs/plugins/avantsearch.md

 ---

 ## Improving Search Results

-!!! note ""
-    The information in this section is only important when using AvantSearch *without* [AvantElasticsearch].
-    AvantElasticsearch uses an entirely different and more effective searching mechanism that is independent of the underlying MySQL or MariaDB database.

 The AvantSearch plugin will work without any modifications to your database.
 However, read this section to learn how you can improve search results by changing just one setting.